 Taïga debates if she should push further, but decides against it.
 She doesn’t understand Granny’s logic sometimes.
 She decides to ask her grandmother if they could play a game instead…

-After five hours in a taxi through the Transylvanian mountains, and a two hour flight, Taïga gets her first glimpse of the lush French countryside from above.
+After six hours in a taxi through the Transylvanian mountains, and a two hour flight, Taïga gets her first glimpse of the lush French countryside from above.
 They circle Paris and excitedly she points at the Eiffel Tower.

 She follows her grandmother through the large double doors, stopping at the base of an imposing staircase.
 An elder man who Taïga decides must be the Headmaster intercepts them on their way to the reception.